Self-Employment Taxes for Americans Living Abroad

 certificate Verified by IRS Enrolled Agents and CPAs

 Self-employment tax is essentially Social Security and Medicare taxes.
-It does not include any other taxes you, as a self-employed individual, may be have a requirement to file.
+It does not include any other taxes you may be required to file as a self-employed individual.

 Social Security taxes help pay for retirement, disability, and survivorship.
 Medicare helps pay for health insurance and benefits you, as a US expat, can receive when you become a senior.